binerogroup/documentation/_sources/networking/router/static-routing.rst.txt

 - The gateway IP used as the next hop

-When routing packets, a router will consult a routing table that will have various network ranges available, each matched to a next hop (or gateway) which is the next device the packet should be sent to in order to reach its destination.
+When routing packets, a router will consult a routing table that will have different routes to networks available, each matched to a next hop (or gateway) which is the next device the packet gets sent to reach its destination.

-When routing, an IP packets destination IP will be identified as belonging to a network in the routing table and the router will forward the packet to the next-hop (or gateway) of that network.
+When routing an IP packets, the destination IP belongs to a network of which we match against the routing table, the router will then forward the packet to the next hop (or gateway) to reach that network.

 Should the router be directly connected to the network in question (local to the network), it will instead use Address Resolution Protocol (ARP) to map the destination IP to a hardware (MAC) address and forward the packet to its final destination.

-Static routing is the process of manually defining what subnets (network ranges) there are and behind what routers they are connected so that the routers are able to forward the packets.
+Static routing is the process of manually defining what networks exists and what next hop to use when forwarding packets to reach that destination.

-It is only needed if there is *more then a single router in the network* (as a single router would be expected to be connected to all networks directly and then would manage all the routing based on that).
+It's only needed if there is *more then a single router in the network* as a single router normally connects to all networks directly and already knows how to reach all networks.

 If a routing entry is missing and the routers are not able to match a destination IP to a network in their tables, one of two things will happen: